ThemeLearning

 But learning gaps between countries are huge.
 In sub-Saharan African countries, which tend to fall towards the lower end of reading skills in primary education, the share of students attaining minimum proficiency spans from just 4% in Burundi to 76% in Gabon (both results from PASEC 2019).

-In mathematics in primary education for Latin American countries, rates range from just 2% in the Dominican Republic to 39% in Peru (both results from LLECE 2019).
+In mathematics in primary education for Southeast Asian countries, rates range from just 8% in the Lao People's Democratic Republic to 91% in Viet Nam (both results from SEA-PLM 2019).

 Adults

 Despite these improvements, illiteracy remains widespread in many countries, especially among women.
 In Latin America and the Caribbean, stalled progress at relatively high levels reflects pockets of deeply disadvantaged “hard to reach” groups.
-In Paraguay, for instance, the female elderly literacy rate has not changed much for the past 10 years, at around 73%.
+In Ecuador, for instance, the literacy rate for adult women in rural areas has not changed much for the past 10 years, at around 83%.

-In 18 countries in Sub-Saharan Africa, over half of adult women (25-64 year-olds) cannot read.
-Progress has either stalled at very low levels as in Mali, where less than 17% can read, or been slow as in Congo, which has improved from 72% to 74% over ten years.
+In Sub-Saharan Africa, over 40% of adult women (25-64 year-olds) cannot read.
+In many countries, progress has stalled at very low levels as in Mali, where less than 17% can read, or been slow as in the United Republic of Tanzania, which has improved from 72% to 77% over ten years.

 Globally, if more adults are literate today than they were, it is mostly because more adults went to school when they were young rather than because adults who did not go to school had a second chance to learn.
 To verify this claim, the below graph shows data that follows the literacy skills of a given cohort – or group – as it grows older.